hafidsousa/webcrawler/README.md

 # A Reactive Web Crawler

-A Recursive Web crawler built in Java 8 with reactive streams, async queues and AWS DynamoDB.
+A Recursive Web crawler built with Java 8, reactive streams, async queues and AWS DynamoDB.

 ## Problem
 Crawling Web sites is an intensive task, and it comes with some challenges.